 A remission may be temporary or permanent.
-This uncertainty causes many people to worry that the cancer will come back.
+This uncertainty causes many people to worry that the tumor will come back.
 While many remissions of GTD are permanent, it is important to talk with your doctor about the possibility of the tumor returning.
-The risk of recurrence for GTD overall is low, but it may be 10% to 15% for women with a high-risk tumor.
+The risk of recurrence for GTD overall is low, but it may be 10% to 15% for those with a high-risk tumor.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the tumor does return.
 Learn more about coping with the fear of recurrence.

-If treatment fails
+If treatment does not work

-This diagnosis is stressful, and for many people advanced cancer is difficult to discuss.
-However, it is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns.
-The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
-Making sure a person is physically comfortable and free from pain is extremely important.
+This diagnosis is stressful, and for some people, advanced cancer is difficult to discuss.
+However, it is important to have open and honest conversations with your health care team to express your feelings, preferences, and concerns.
+The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.
+Making sure a person is physically comfortable, free from pain, and emotionally supported is extremely important.

-Patients who have advanced disease and who are expected to live less than 6 months may want to consider a type of palliative care called hospice care.
+People who have advanced disease and who are expected to live less than 6 months may want to consider hospice care.
 Hospice care is designed to provide the best possible quality of life for people who are near the end of life.
-You and your family are encouraged to think about where you would be most comfortable: at home, in the hospital, or in a hospice environment.
-Nursing care and special equipment can make staying at home a workable alternative for many families.
+You and your family are encouraged to talk with the health care team about hospice care options, which include hospice care at home, a special hospice center, or other health care locations.
+Nursing care and special equipment can make staying at home a workable option for many families.
 Learn more about advanced cancer care planning.

 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss.